Karl Valentin

 More detailsKarl Valentin is undoubtedly one of the most famous German-speaking comedians of the 20th century.
 Together with Liesl Karlstadt, he created countless scenes full of absurd humor and ludicrous language games.
 He makes the most everyday situations appear grotesque – and still makes us laugh today. …

 Many of his most famous sketches were created during the Nazi dictatorship.
 Although he managed throughout his life not to allow himself to be politically appropriated, Valentin was by no means a resistance fighter and openly admitted that he would have joined the NSDAP if more pressure had been exerted on him.
 He was far too afraid to openly refuse.
-Karl Valentin was also afraid of all sorts of things in his private life: crowds, financial ruin, artistic failure and every conceivable illness.
+Karl Valentin was also afraid of all sorts of things in his private life: crowds, artistic failure and every conceivable illness.
 Against this background, the comedy of his work can be read as a strategy to counter the fear that was omnipresent for him.

 Duration: 1 hour 40 minutes, no break